tmtsoftware/csw-prototype/extjs/Readme.md

 In the Scala code, the static Spray route in CommandServiceHttpRoute needs to know where to find the JavaScript resources.
 This is defined in a config value "csw.extjs.root", which can normally be defined in the application's reference.conf.
-A default value is set in cmd/Currently the main sbt Build.scala file adds a -D
+A default value is set in cmd/src/main/resources/reference.con.
+Currently the main sbt Build.scala file adds a -Dcsw.extjs.root=... option for the container1 demo project, automatically inserting the correct path.